Some of our most recommended reading on home education and autonomous education appears in our post Deschooling Society

 Articles, Blogs & Broadcasts

 Searching our blog Articles category will pull up a good selection, and there is a wealth of material on the Best of the Blogs link on the UK Home Ed Forums.
 For a chronology of GIRFEC (and equivalent ECM) outcomes-based (ergo rights-inimical) policy, our GIRFEC Files document the main events on the ‘road to hellbeing’.

-For truly inspirational thinking on education, Sir Ken Robinson is hard to beat, especially his RSA Animate Changing Education Paradigms.
+For truly inspirational thinking on education, the late Sir Ken Robinson is hard to beat, especially his RSA Animate Changing Education Paradigms.
 Other ‘must-watches’ are Reimagine Learning that Can Change the World and Do Schools Kill Creativity?

 We have also listed the following pieces, in reverse chronological order, which document and comment on many of the issues facing home educators and may also be useful for reference: